dexie/dexie-website/docs/Collection/Collection.primaryKeys().md

     //... (more operands to AND with)
   ]);

-  // Ok, so now we have all primary keys for both queries stored in separate results
+  // Ok, so now we have all primary keys from all queries stored in separate results

   // Find all common primary keys const intersection = results.reduce((ids1, ids2) => {